jlelong/LaTeX-Workshop-wiki/ExtraFeatures.md

 ### latex-workshop.view.outline.commands

 The names of the commands to be shown in the outline/structure views.
-Reload VSCode after changing the value.
+Reload vscode to make any change in this configuration effective.

 | type                  | default value      |
 |-----------------------|--------------------|